Caching with ASP.NET Core

 }

-private static async Task<TObject> GetValueAsync<TObject>(this IDistributedCache cache, string key)
+private static async Task<TObject> GetValueAsync<TObject>(

 where TObject : class